Steve2955/readspss/index.md

 Installation is provided using `drat` or `devtools`.
 The `drat` repo provides binary files for Windows in case one has no rtools installed.
-Travis indicates that building on a Mac is possible.^[Still since I do not own such system and have not yet figured out how to export binary files from Travis, it is unlikely that the repo will contain Mac binary files anytime soon.]
+Travis indicates that building on a Mac is possible.[^Still since I do not own such system and have not yet figured out how to export binary files from Travis, it is unlikely that the repo will contain Mac binary files anytime soon.]